 Corson History, Family Crest & Coats of Arms

 The Strathclyde-Briton people of ancient Scotland were the first to use the name Corson.
-The Corson family lived in Dumfriesshire, where the first mention of the Clan was of Morris Carson who was appointed Bailiff of the Isle of Man by King Alexander I of Scotland about 1100 A.D.
-They held a family seat at Accarsane.
+The Corson family lived in Dumfriesshire, where the first mention of the family was of Morris Acarson, Bailiff of the Isle of Man, appointed by King Alexander I of Scotland about 1100 A.D.
+This is the same person as Mauritius Okarefair.

 Early Origins of the Corson family

 The surname Corson was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they are believed to be descended from the Irish Clan MacCarrghama of the Hy Fiachra and arrived on the south west Scottish coast about the 9th century.